 Your application is affected by the following logs-related quotas:

 - Logs data retrieved via the Logs API.

 The first 100 megabytes of logs data retrieved per day via the Logs API calls are free.
 Data in excess of 100 megabytes results in charges of $0.12/GB.

 Logs ingestion allotment

-Logging for App Engine apps is provided by the Google Cloud operations suite.
-See the operations suite Pricing for more information on logging costs and limits.
-For long-term storage of logs, you can export logs from the operations suite to Cloud Storage, BigQuery, and Pub/Sub.
+Logging for App Engine apps is provided by Google Cloud's operations suite.
+See Google Cloud's operations suite Pricing for more information on logging costs and limits.
+For long-term storage of logs, you can export logs from Google Cloud's operations suite to Cloud Storage, BigQuery, and Pub/Sub.